 Many seniors take multiple prescriptions.
 Without proper oversight, this can lead to dangerous drug interactions.
 To stay safe:

-Polypharmacy—taking many medications at once—is common, but with regular reviews and caregiver support, it can be managed safely.
+Polypharmacy, or taking many medications at once, is common, but with regular reviews and caregiver support, it can be managed safely.

 Caregivers play a vital role in senior heart health.
 You can help by: